Okay, I’ll be first to admit that garbage is a harsh word here, but hear me out.

 Backup, Clean Up

 If you are running an online store, you should have a reliable backup in place.
 I would recommend backing up your store in a couple of places, on and off your server.
 Many hosts now have automatic, daily backups as well an the ability to manually backup your site.
-There are services like WPSite Care and Maintainn that will do it for you.
+An example of this would be the host we use, Liquid Web.
 And if you are wanting to use a plugin, I highly recommend BackupBuddy.
 In any case, before you do some serious sweeping up and throwing away, back up your site.
 Just in case you accidentally delete some golden nugget that causes chaos.

 So clean the garbage out.
 It’s something you should start making a habit of— from here on in.